webcomm/magento-boilerplate/README.md

 Still in the root dir make sure that you've bower installed by ` bower -v `.
 If you have no global bower installed don't worry it was installed local by step 1.
 Once you're ready with bower write ` bower install ` if global installed or ` node_modules/bower/bin/bower install ` to install dependencies listed in bower.json.

 ### Step 3:
-TODO: Add detailed information

-Run ` gulp init ` and ` gulp watch `
+Run ` gulp init ` to initialize bootstrap js-components, bootstrap font-components, modernizr, jQuery and an initial compile of theme less and js scripts.
+Run ` gulp watch ` to watch changes in theme less and js files to compile them automatically.

 ### Add custom theme (skin):
-TODO: explain how to add custom theme skin
+Therefore pls check ` boilerplate.json ` here you're able to configure your bootstrap components, modernizr detects and your theme name.
+So if you want to create a custom theme based on boilerplate you should add you theme name in ` boilerplate.json "theme" `, that's all to start.

+#### Hint for less files:
+- You first less file has to be named ` style.less `
+- If you want to use the boilerplate styles than simply do an import in your custom less file like below.
+The default theme ` style.less ` includes also imports for bootstrap less files.
+`
+// import style file from boilerplate/default
+@import "../../default/less/style.less";
+`

 ---